 Detainee workers shall receive the same fare as other detainees.
-Cook supervisors may not allow detainees to prepare "special" dishes or condiments for their own (or other detainees') consumption.
-Food service employees shall also ensure that detainee workers do not eat between meals.
+The CS shall not allow detainees to prepare "special" dishes or condiments for their own or other detainees' consumption.

 Detainee workers assigned to the staff dining room may be allowed to eat in that area.
 All others shall eat in the main dining room, or, if the facility has no main dining room, the FSA shall designate an area for workers to eat.